The Internet of Things: what is it, where does it come from, which technologies are involved and how can you use it?

 Connected cars and all the other evolutions in the automotive industry are driving the IoT market as well.

 Again, according to the same research by IDC, connected vehicles is the hottest US market in the overall Internet of Things picture.
+You can see an example of how it can work in a car scenario in the video below.

 Other industries (also mentioned by IDC) include healthcare, transportation (where “smart devices” and sensors have existed for quite some time), government (also since quite some time) etc.